samthor/scoped/README.md

 ![npm](https://img.shields.io/static/v1?style=for-the-badge&message=npm&color=CB3837&logo=npm&logoColor=FFFFFF&label=)
 ![jsDelivr](https://img.shields.io/static/v1?style=for-the-badge&message=jsDelivr&color=E84D3D&logo=jsDelivr&logoColor=FFFFFF&label=)

+🪀 Want to try it right now with no setup?
+[Try it on CodeSandbox]!

 The best way to install this package on your website is to use a CDN.
 We provide a global classic _non-module_ build that can be loaded directly from